-- Traditional wellness approaches are supported through new dedicated funding and a Traditional Wellness Strategic Framework, created with First Nations Elders and healers. - To accompany the Framework, the FNHA is developing a First Nations healing and wellness guidebook.
-The guidebook aims to support communities and projects to integrate traditional wellness into programming. - The FNHA invests in a variety of regional projects that support the delivery of traditional and cultural healing supports.
+- Traditional wellness approaches are supported through new dedicated funding and a Traditional Wellness Strategic Framework, created with First Nations Elders and healers. - The FNHA invests in a variety of regional projects that support the delivery of traditional and cultural healing supports. - The FNHA has hired traditional wellness coordinators or specialists to prioritize and lead progress on traditional healing in regions.